yuryatin/covid19_age_adjusted_mortality/README.md

 The attached deathcurve.so shared library binary file has been compiled from the attached deathcurve.c file for MacOS Catalina x86-64 using the attached Makefile.

 ## Compilation
-If you work on MacOS or Linux, you may download deathcurve.py, deathcurve.c, and Makefile into the same directory, then open the Terminal window, proceed to that directory with 'cd' commands, and, if you already have the clang compiler installed, you may want to enter the command 'make' and press 'Enter'.
+If you work on MacOS, you may download deathcurve.py, deathcurve.c, and Makefile into the same directory, then open the Terminal window, proceed to that directory with 'cd' commands, and, if you already have the clang compiler installed, you may want to enter the command 'make' and press 'Enter'.
 This will compile deathcurve.c into the shared library deathcurve.so.
 If you don't have the clang compiler installed, you may want to install it or, alternatively, change clang to whatever compiler you wish (e.g., gcc) in Makefile before launching 'make'.

 ## Output formulas formats
 The Python script, when finishes, should both plot the best fitted curve and save into the same directory the report file that contains the formula for the best fitted function in the formats for: